RajaSrinivasan/STMicroDiscovery/SerPort2/README.md

     - First byte - increasing sequence number maintained by this micro
     - Second byte - a number received from the partner.
 Same as what comes in on the RX channel

 The partner program (Beacon) just sends out a decreasing number every second.
+This is found with the name SerPort in the subproject "stm32f4"

+ie STMicroDiscovery/stm32f4/SerPort